Big Questions

 The Bible doesn't dodge this question.
 It addresses it directly:

-Lament is allowed. cried out to God about injustice.
-The Psalms are full of "why, God?" moments.
+is allowed. cried out to God about injustice.
+The are full of "why, God?" moments.
 The Bible doesn't demand false optimism in the face of suffering.
 It gives you permission to grieve and protest the darkness while trusting the Light.

 The Emotional vs. Logical Problem

-The logical problem of — the formal argument at the top — has actually been largely abandoned by philosophers.
-Even atheist philosopher William Rowe admitted that the logical version doesn't work, because God could have morally sufficient reasons for allowing that we can't see.
+The logical problem of evil — the formal argument at the top — has actually been largely abandoned by philosophers.
+Even atheist philosopher William Rowe admitted that the logical version doesn't work, because God could have morally sufficient reasons for allowing evil that we can't see.

 What remains is the emotional problem: "I simply can't a God who allows THIS."
 And that's fair.
 That's human.
 That's not a logical argument — it's a cry of pain.

-But here's the thing: the emotional weight of only hits so hard BECAUSE you know it's objectively wrong.
+But here's the thing: the emotional weight of evil only hits so hard BECAUSE you know it's objectively wrong.
 And that knowledge points somewhere.

 The Bottom Line

-is real.
+Evil is real.
 Suffering is real.
 And the outrage you feel when you see it?
 That's written on your heart, pointing you toward the God who wrote it — and who promises to make it right.